The setup tool also provides an interactive text-based command-line interface to set up a PingDirectory server instance.

 entries, or press Enter to accept the default number (10000).

 This option is used for quick evaluation of the PingDirectory server.
 See Importing data if you want to use other options to initialize the server.

 - Choose the option to tune the amount of memory that will be consumed by the PingDirectory server and its tools.

 Press Enter to prime or preload the database cache at startup prior to accepting

 Priming the cache can increase the startup time for the PingDirectory server but provides optimum performance after startup has completed.
 This option is best used for strict throughput or response time performance requirements, or if other replicas in a replication topology can accept traffic while this PingDirectory server instance is starting.
-Priming the cache can also allow the server to collect information at startup that can be helpful in tuning garbage collection in the Java virtual machine (JVM).
+Priming the cache may also allow the server to collect information at startup that may be helpful in tuning garbage collection in the Java virtual machine (JVM).
 See JVM Garbage Collection Using CMS.

 - Enter a location name for this server.